niwcpac/mole/docs/raw/basic_config.md

         variant="autonomy",
     )
     ```
-The version number can be used to track incremental progress or evolution of the scenario and the variant field can provide other metadata about this test method.
+The version numbers and variant can be used to track changes to test procedures.

 Now we can create the scenario.